mrrootsec/Vuln-GraphQL/README.md

 # graphql_lab
-GraphQL Lab is designed to help you understand GraphQL concepts, common misconfigurations, and potential vulnerabilities.a little hands-on learning experience.
+The **GraphQL Lab** is a beginner-friendly project designed to help you understand GraphQL concepts, identify common misconfigurations, and explore potential vulnerabilities.
+This lab provides a hands-on learning experience to enhance your skills in testing GraphQL APIs.

 # Setup Instructions
 ```